 After successfully completing MedOrigin, Canadian students matriculating to medical school at AUC may have options for federal and/or provincial funding in addition to a private loan or line of credit.
 More information can be found in the Canadian Financial Planning Guide.

-Non-U.S. applicants pursuing the UK track are not eligible for the MedOrigin course as a conditional offer decision.
+Non-U.S. applicants pursuing the UK track are not eligible for the MedOrigin course.

 MedOrigin is graded as pass/fail.
 Students are evaluated based on attendance, engagement, quizzes, and assessments.
 MedOrigin grades will not be included in a student’s GPA, however, it will be included in an SAP calculation.